Black horror: 2017 to present: Get Out and surge in Black horror projects

-Other Black horror films released in the late 2010s and 2020s included The First Purge (2018), the Tales from the Hood sequels Tales from the Hood 2 (2018) and Tales from the Hood 3 (2020), Kindred (2020), Black Box (2020), Antebellum (2020), Bad Hair (2020), Spell (2020), Vampires vs. the Bronx (2020), Two Distant Strangers (2020), Sweetheart (2019), His House (2020), Master (2022), Karen (2021), The Angry Black Girl and Her Monster (2023), and The Blackening (2023).
-The 2019 Tate Taylor film Ma, which featured Octavia Spencer in its lead role as the outcast Sue Ann, has also been described by critics as a Black horror film.
-Doreen St. Félix of The New Yorker wrote that "we should [not] mistake [Ma] for being a contribution to black horror" due to how the film downplays Sue Ann's Blackness.
+Other Black horror films released in the late 2010s and 2020s included The First Purge (2018), the Tales from the Hood sequels Tales from the Hood 2 (2018) and Tales from the Hood 3 (2020), The Boy Behind the Door (2020), Kindred (2020), Black Box (2020), Antebellum (2020), Bad Hair (2020), Spell (2020), Vampires vs. the Bronx (2020), Two Distant Strangers (2020), Sweetheart (2019), His House (2020), Master (2022), Nanny (2022), Karen (2021), Wendell & Wild (2022), Haunted Mansion (2023), The Angry Black Girl and Her Monster (2023), The Blackening (2023), Criblore, A Horror Anthology (2023), The Deliverance (2024), The Front Room (2024), The Woman in the Yard (2025), and Him.
+New Fear Unlocked, a subsidiary of Tommy Oliver's production studio Confluential Films dedicated entirely to Black horror, was founded in 2024.
+The 2019 Tate Taylor film Ma, which featured Octavia Spencer in its lead role as the outcast Sue Ann, has also been described by critics as a Black horror film, though Doreen St. Félix of The New Yorker wrote that "we should [not] mistake [Ma] for being a contribution to black horror" due to how the film downplays Sue Ann's Blackness.
+Ryan Coogler's 2025 film Sinners was also described by critics as a Black horror film, partly for its campy elements, with Njera Perkins of HuffPost crediting it for "putting Black horror back in the spotlight" and Flood Magazines Bee Delores calling it a Black horror film that "shift[ed] the conversation".
+For Here and Now, Robin Young stated soon after its release that Sinners was "challenging what we understand about Black horror films".

-Black horror television series of the time included the Amazon series Them (2021), which focused on a Black family in the 1950s moving to a white section of Compton, California and facing racial violence; The Other Black Girl (2023), an adaptation of the 2021 novel of the same title by Zakiya Dalila Harris about a woman who is the only Black person working at a publishing company; and Swarm (2023).
+Black horror television series of the time included the Amazon series Them (2021), the first season of which focused on a Black family in the 1950s moving to a white section of Compton, California and facing racial violence and the second of which followed a murder mystery; The Other Black Girl (2023), an adaptation of the 2021 novel of the same title by Zakiya Dalila Harris about a woman who is the only Black person working at a publishing company; and Swarm (2023).

 According to critic Robert Daniels, "expectations for conversations about racism and structural inequities" led to "the advent of serious-minded Black horror" following the release of Get Out.
 In her book Imperiled Whiteness: How Hollywood and Media Make Race in "Postracial" America, Penelope Ingram wrote that the 2010s and the 2020s were a "renaissance of Black horror" spurred by the success of Peele's films, while Means Coleman and writers from CNN and Entertainment Weekly argued that Black horror had entered its Golden Age by 2020.